smortezah/portfolio/README.md

 - [Lambda](python/lambda.ipynb): an introduction to lambda functions in Python
 - [Generators](python/generator.ipynb): a hands-on guide to Python generators
+- [Pattern matching](python/match-case.ipynb): a guide to pattern matching in Python with `match-case` statement

 ## :chart_with_upwards_trend: Statistical analysis